-ITC completes review of HTC patent complaint against Apple, finds no violationAlex Wagner - Deputy Managing Editor, News Desk
+ITC completes review of HTC patent complaint against Apple, finds no violationAlex Wagner - Editorial Director of News and Content

 How does a tidbit of mobile legal news to wrap up the week sound?
 Today the U.S. International Trade Commission handed down its final decision concerning a patent complaint made by HTC against Apple that was first filed back in May 2010.
 Last October, the ITC ruled that Apple was not in violation of the four HTC patents, and then in December a six-person ITC commission agreed to review the decision with regard to one of the four patents.
 The commission issued its ruling earlier today, saying that Apple didn't violate the final HTC patent.